paawak/blog/code/mdb-demo/wildfly/external-activemq/rar-archive-deployment/mdb-activemq-rar-demo-spring/README.md

 # About

 This demoes a simple web-application containing a Message Driven Bean deployed with Wildfly.
 It uses the embedded Artemis message broker inside of Wildfly.
+You can read about this in my blog: <http://palashray.com/mdb-hello-world-with-wildfly-and-activemq-with-rar-deployment/>

 # To post a message to the queue: